A taste of what readers think - vote here, then see every market-sentiment poll.

 -

-Net exports of goods & services, billions $ (Q)
+Net exports of goods and services, in $ billions (updated quarterly)

 -